Among women, breast cancer is the most common cancer and the second most common cause of cancer deaths.

 Surgery may be done to remove single tumors in other parts of the body (such as the brain) because such surgery can relieve symptoms.
 Mastectomy (removing the breast) may be done to help relieve symptoms.
 But it is unclear whether removing the breast helps prolong life when cancer has spread to other parts of the body and has been treated and controlled.

 Bisphosphonates Drugs (used to treat osteoporosis), such as pamidronate or zoledronate, reduce bone pain and bone loss and may prevent or delay bone problems that can result when cancer spreads to bone.

 For inflammatory breast cancer, treatment usually consists of both chemotherapy and radiation therapy.
 Mastectomy is usually done.

 For Paget disease of the nipple, treatment is usually similar to that of other types of breast cancer.
 It often involves simple mastectomy or breast-conserving surgery plus removal of the lymph nodes.
 Breast-conserving surgery is usually followed by radiation therapy.
 Less commonly, only the nipple with some surrounding normal tissue is removed.
 If another breast cancer is also present, treatment is based on that type of breast cancer.

-After treatment is completed, follow-up physical examinations, including examination of the breasts, chest, neck, and armpits, are done every 3 months for 2 years, then every 6 months for 5 years from the date the cancer was diagnosed.
+After the first phases of treatment are completed, follow-up physical examinations, including examination of the breasts, chest, neck, and armpits, are usually done every year.
 Regular mammograms and breast self-examinations are also important.
 Women should promptly report certain symptoms to their doctor: